BriceK6/Lake-Michigan-Project/Lake_Michigan_Project.md

 ![](Lake_Michigan_Project_files/figure-gfm/ideal%20kiting%20conditions-3.png)<!-- -->

+## Closing conclusions:

-Closing conclusions: - Wind speed and wave height have a positive correlation - Wind speed and wave height are both higher in the fall - There seems to be a pattern between wind direction and wave height possibly due to the fetch of the lake - “The maximum length of open water that wind can travel across” - Most surfing occurs in the fall but those rare occasions of Maui like conditions may occur more frequently in the summer - Most kiting also occurs in the fall, but for beginners who need a decent amount of wind without too many waves, the summer is the best time to learn.
+-   Wind speed and wave height have a positive correlation.
+-   Wind speed and wave height are both higher in the fall.
+-   There seems to be a pattern between wind direction and wave height possibly due to the fetch of the lake.
+    - “The maximum length of open water that wind can travel across”
+-   Most surfing occurs in the fall but those rare occasions of Maui like conditions may occur more frequently in the summer.
+-   Most kiting also occurs in the fall, but for beginners who need a decent amount of wind without too many waves, the summer is the best time to learn.
+-   Note: We would see much higher wind speed and wave height for early spring and late fall, we have missing data because the sensors cannot be in freezing conditions.
+I was more focused on fall vs summer months because the water temperature in the spring time is still near freezing.
+Water temperature in the fall is still warm from the summer.